-Contractor shall operate, monitor and maintain the DR site so that it is configured to replace the functionality of the Primary System site within ( ) minutes of any failure of the Primary System site.
+Contractor shall operate, monitor and maintain the DR site so that it is configured to replace the functionality of the Primary System site within sixty (60 ) minutes of any failure of the Primary System site.

-In the event the Primary System site is unavailable, the DR site will support all production activity, except .
-After the first hours/ time measurement, the DR site will support one hundred (100%) percent of the System workload.
+In the event the Primary System site is unavailable, the DR site will support all production activity.
+After the first one (1) hours/ time measurement, the DR site will support one hundred (100%) percent of the System workload.
 The DR site will serve as the temporary production environment until the Primary System site is restored.

-In the event the DR site becomes unavailable, the Primary System site will continue as the primary production site without interruption and a replacement DR site must be made available within hours, except for force majeure, as defined in the Contract.
+In the event the DR site becomes unavailable, the Primary System site will continue as the primary production site without interruption and a replacement DR site must be made available within twenty-four (24) hours, except for force majeure, as defined in the Contract.